lokesh8772/Geo_obsidian_vault/Polity/73rd CAA.md

 	2. Scheduled and tribal areas (schedule 5)
 	3. Darjeeling (having darjeeling gorkha hill council)
 	4. hilly areas of manipur having district council
-	5. parliament is empowered to extend panchayat acts to these areas as well -
+	5. parliament is empowered to extend panchayat acts to scheduled areas -
 		1. [[PESA act]]
 19. interference of courts
 	1. court are prohibited from interfering in any election matter related to PRI except with such procedure as the state legislature may specify.